metabase/metabase/docs/users-guide/13-sql-parameters.md

 - **Text**: a plain input box.
 - **Number**: a plain input box.
 - **Date**: a simple date picker.
-If you want a more expressive date picker, like specifying a range, you'll want to use a field filter.
+If you want a more expressive date picker, like specifying a range, you'll want to use a Field Filter.
 - **[Field Filter](#the-field-filter-variable-type)**: different filter widgets, depending on the mapped field.

-That last variable type, [Field Filter](#the-field-filter-variable-type), is special; it lets you create "smart" filter widgets, like a search box, or a dropdown menu of values, or a dynamic date picker that can allow you to specify a date range.
+That last variable type, [Field Filter](#the-field-filter-variable-type), is special; it lets you create "smart" filter widgets, like a search box, or a dropdown menu of values, or a dynamic date picker that allows you to specify a date range.

 You can include multiple variables in the query, and Metabase will add multiple filter widgets to the question.
 When you have multiple filter widgets, you can click on a filter widget and drag it around to rearrange the order.